SingingFoot/singingfoot-f81f3/src/pages/about.md

 ---
 title: About Me
-subtitle: Oleh Shynkarenko is a writer and media producer.
+subtitle: Oleh Shynkarenko is a writer and a media producer.
 img_path: images/Cover_1000.jpg
 img_alt: Portrait of a man with beard and mustache
 seo: